jt14den/SWC-Cheatsheets/shell-novice.md

     -    `cd ~/Desktop/data-shell`
     -    `ls -F`
 -    Let's create a new directory called thesis using mkdir
-    -    `mkdir thesis # Make directory.
-Relative path, so in current working directory`
+    -    Make directory.
+Relative path, so in current working directory
+    -    `mkdir thesis`
 -    Check that it's there.
 We can also check with our GUI
     -    `ls -F`
 -    Good naming conventions